rtbrick/bngblaster/docsrc/sources/interfaces.rst

     RX Jumbo:       0
     TX:             512

-The currently applied settings can be change with the following command:
+The currently applied settings can be changed with the following command:

 .. code-block:: none